Dictionary » Positive Words » Kudos – Meaning, Definition, Synonyms and Antonyms

 Definition:

 Kudos is giving respect, honor, or congratulations to someone for a job well done.
-First of all, kudos shows appreciation for effort, success, or good behavior.
+First of all, kudos shows appreciation for effort, success, and good behavior.
 Moreover, it highlights the value of hard work and encourages positive actions.
 In addition, kudos builds confidence and strengthens relationships between people.
 Similar words for kudos include praise, respect, credit, recognition, congratulations, admiration, and appreciation.

 Therefore, when people offer kudos, they create an environment of support, encouragement, and motivation.